 Single priorities not only help to keep long-term projects in perspective, they ensure that everyone in the team is working towards something that will have a measurable impact on business objectives—instead of putting out fires and reacting to urgent requests.

 Feedback is important for two reasons: it’s an effective way to give employees praise and recognition for their work, and it helps to improve performance.
 Without one-on-ones, feedback is often inconsistent and lacks context, which can contribute to disengagement.

 The best kind of feedback not only happens on a regular basis, it includes specifics about what someone did well, and what they can do to improve in future.
 This keeps employee motivation high, and provides ongoing opportunities to develop new skills and abilities.

-Ensure that completed work always receives feedback that enables team members to understand what’s been done well and when relevant, what could be done better in future.
+Ensure that completed work always receives feedback that enables team members to understand what’s been done well, and, when relevant, what could be done better in the future.

 Providing employees with regular feedback has an immediate impact on recognition scores, and leads to significant improvements over the course of a six-month period.

 Discussing Growth and Development More Than Once a Year

 Growth isn’t something that happens once a year.
 We encounter learning experiences on a daily basis at work, which is why it’s essential for managers to make growth an ongoing discussion with their team.

 A weekly conversation on growth alone is enough to increase engagement, as it shows employees that you care about their professional success.
 It also makes it easier for managers and their teams to act on growth and development opportunities.
 For example, an upcoming project that would result in someone being exposed to a new part of the business.